mac-long/template/readme.md

 There is an example database file setup to be used with `better-sqlite3`, you can see an example of fetching users from the database in `src/lib/server` and that function is utlised on the `routes/+page.svelte`.

 Make sure to remove the example `src/lib/data.db` file before starting work on your amazing new project!
 This will ensure you have a fresh database to work with.
 You can also remove the `sqlite3` integration entirely if you don't need a database or if you'd prefer to hook it up to a seperate database or api using whichever method you would normally.

+## Deploying

+If you are utilising the SQLite3 method then your app must be hosted on a server that has the file system availible, I'd recommend [Render](https://render.com).

+If you are utilising a JAMStack method with a serverless database or headless cms, I would recommend [Vercel](https://vercel.com).